mfrandes/burger-builder-course-project-app/README.md

 `npm start`

-Soon  a live production version will be avaleble :)
+Soon  a live production version will be availeble :)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).